Putting It Over

 Putting It Over is a lost 1919 American silent comedy film directed by Donald Crisp and starring Bryant Washburn.
 The film was produced by Famous Players–Lasky with distribution being handled by Paramount Pictures.

 Plot

-As described in a film magazine, Buddy (Washburn) works in a drug store mixing soda waters for $12 a week.
-By calling his landlady "Dearie" and making love to her daughter, he is allowed certain liberties around his boarding house.
+As described in a film magazine, Buddy works in a drug store mixing soda waters for $12 a week.
+By calling his landlady "Dearie" and having sex with her daughter, he is allowed certain liberties around his boarding house.
 He falls in love with a stenographer and in a moment of confidence proposes to her, and she accepts.
 He tells her that he makes $50 a week.
 A cut in the workforce at the drug store finds him without a job.
 He is also ejected from his room, and spends the night in the park.
 During the long hours of the night he evolves a scheme which the drug store puts into practice, and he soon has a position at his old firm paying $50 a week.
 On the day he accepts the job offer the wedding bells ring out.